 One of the earliest token-based protocols is the protocol of Chang and Maxemchuk [14].
-This protocol exemplifies a token-based moving sequencer protocol under the classification of Défago et al. [1].
-It orders messages by passing a token around a logical ring of processes; the process holding the token is responsible for assigning a sequence number to each message it receives and sending that sequence number to the other processes.
-The Pinwheel protocols [15] introduce several performance optimizations to the Chang and Maxemchuk protocol, including new mechanisms for determining message stability.
+This protocol exemplifies a token-based moving sequencer protocol; the process holding the token assigns a sequence number to each message it receives and sends that sequence number to the other processes.
+The Pinwheel protocols [15] introduce performance optimizations to the Chang and Maxemchuk protocol.

-As previously discussed, the Accelerated Ring protocol is closely related to the Totem Ring protocol [2], [3].
+As previously discussed, the Accelerated Ring protocol is closely related to the Totem Ring protocol [2].
 Spread's original protocol is a variant of Totem, and the Accelerated Ring protocol directly uses the variant of the Totem membership algorithm implemented in Spread.

-While we chose a token-based approach for its simplicity and ability to provide flexible semantics, other total ordering mechanisms exist.
-Défago et al. identify sequencer, moving sequencer, privilege-based, communication history, and destinations agreement as the five main mechanisms for total ordering and survey algorithms of each type [1].
+While we chose a token-based approach for its simplicity and flexible semantics, other total ordering mechanisms exist.
+Défago et al. provide an extensive survey of total ordering algorithms and classify them by their ordering mechanisms [1].

-One popular approach to ordering is to use the Paxos algorithm [16] to order messages by executing a series of consensus instances to assign sequence numbers to messages.
+One popular approach to ordering is to use Paxos [16] to order messages by executing a series of consensus instances to assign sequence numbers to messages.
 This approach has been used to perform replication in many well-known systems, including Boxwood [17], Chubby [18], and Spanner [19].

 While Paxos provides total ordering, it does not offer exactly the same semantics as the Accelerated Ring protocol.
 We designed the Accelerated Ring protocol to maintain the flexible Extended Virtual Synchrony semantics that our experience has shown to be useful in supporting a wide variety of applications.
 Paxos-like approaches lack this flexibility; they provide a service similar to Safe delivery but cannot provide weaker services for a lower cost, and they require a quorum to make progress.
-In addition, the total order of Paxosbased approaches does not respect FIFO ordering if a process can submit a message for ordering before learning that its previous messages were ordered.
-However, Paxos's semantics are appropriate for many applications, and numerous Paxos variants have been designed to optimize particular aspects of the protocol [20]-[26].
-For example, Egalitarian Paxos [26] eliminates the leader used in most traditional Paxos variants to achieve better load distribution and availability in the presence of failures and uses a fast-path for non-interfering commands to improve latency by reducing the number of network roundtrips required for such commands.
+In addition, the total order of Paxos-based approaches does not respect FIFO ordering if a process can submit a new message for ordering before learning that its previous messages were ordered.
+However, Paxos's semantics are appropriate for many applications, and numerous variants and optimizations have been designed (e.g. [20]-[23]).

-Ring Paxos [24] is the most relevant Paxos variant to our work, as it shares our goal of high throughput and uses ring-based communication.
-It achieves high performance by using efficient communication patterns in which messages are forwarded to a coordinator that multicasts them to all processes and acknowledgments are forwarded around a logical ring composed of a quorum of processes.
-Multi-Ring Paxos [27] scales the throughput of Ring Paxos by running multiple rings that order messages independently.
-Processes that need to receive messages from more than one ring use a deterministic merge function to obtain a total ordering over all messages.
+Ring Paxos [22] shares our goal of high throughput and uses ring-based communication.
+It achieves high performance by using efficient communication patterns in which a coordinator multicasts messages to all processes and acknowledgments are forwarded around a logical ring.
+Multi-Ring Paxos [24] scales throughput by running multiple rings that order messages independently.
+Processes can deterministically merge messages from multiple rings to obtain a complete total order.

-The popular Zookeeper [28] coordination service uses the ZAB [29] protocol for primary-backup replication.
-ZAB is similar to Paxos but enforces FIFO ordering even when a process can have multiple outstanding messages and provides stronger ordering guarantees across leader failures.
+The popular Zookeeper [25] coordination service uses the ZAB [26] protocol for primary-backup replication.
+ZAB is similar to Paxos but enforces FIFO ordering and provides stronger ordering guarantees across leader failures.
 Like Paxos, ZAB requires a quorum to make progress.

-The ISIS toolkit [30] was one of the first practical group communication systems and was used in air traffic control systems and the New York Stock Exchange, among many other places.
+The ISIS toolkit [27] was one of the first practical group communication systems and was used in air traffic control systems and the New York Stock Exchange, among many other places.
 ISIS is based on the Virtual Synchrony model and uses vector timestamps to establish causal ordering and a sequencer-based protocol to establish total ordering.